guildai/guild.ai/pages/start/index.md

     essential for making informed decisions and tracking changes to your model.

-### Source Code Snapshot
+### Experiment Source Code

 Guild records project source code for each run.
-This lets you compare
-    run results by examining changes to your project source code.
+This lets you compare run results by examining changes to your project source code.

 List the source code files used for the run: